Learning Center Seattle

 - The first step is to sign–up for an information session to see if the Learning Center Seattle program is right for you!

-Information Sessions are held on most Tuesdays each month at the Learning Center Seattle in Room 310 at Seattle Vocational Institute on the corner of 22nd Ave S and S Jackson Street.
+Information Sessions are held in room BE2125 at Seattle Central College.
 All students are required to attend an information session to learn more about the program before making a decision to enroll.Sign up for an information session by clicking on one of the dates listed below.
 You will be routed to a sign-up page.
 We will send you an email to confirm your spot and provide you with details on preparing for your information session.

 We are here to support you beyond accomplishing your GED®.
 In addition to the one–on–one help you'll receive from an Education Advocate and AmeriCorps Tutor, we have built relationships with many support programs at all the Seattle Colleges.
 Check out some of the Seattle Central College support programs below: